Training Methods and Strategies

 A supplement to the full report identifies resources that are available to assist technical assistance providers in developing and offering learning collaboratives.
 Download the resources supplement. (click here)

-In October of 2020, the authors of the learning collaborative report and supplement conducted a webinar.
-A review of the findings and recommendations were presented, followed by facilitated discussion with technical assistance providers.
+In October 2020, Michael Hoge, Manual Paris, Jr., and Heather Gotham provided a learning session on the report, including a review of the findings and recommendations, followed by facilitated discussion with technical assistance providers.

 Addiction Technology Transfer Center Network